theRealAph/ScopeLocals/README.md

 ## Motivation

-An `ExtentLocal` instance such as `X` above is a key that is used to look up a value in the current thread.
-Despite `X` being declared static in class `Example`, there is _not_ exactly one incarnation of the field shared across all instances of Foo; instead, there are _multiple_ incarnations of the field, one per thread, and the incarnation of `X` that is used when code performs a field access (`X.get()`) depends on the thread which is executing the code.

 In Java programs, a method may receive its input from several sources.
 The primary source is the method's arguments, but there are others, such as static fields.